peter-gergely-horvath/dyna4jdbc/README.md

 In addition to the driver JAR itself, the full Groovy language pack has to be available on the classpath.

-The following sample demonstrates fetching JSON data from Google Finance Internet service, transforming it into a tabular format
+The following sample demonstrates fetching JSON data from Google Finance Internet service and transforming it into a tabular format.
+(NOTE: This is just a *technical sample*: please consule Google Use of Service Conditions before you actually use any data from their API!)

-Connect URL: `jdbc:dyna4jdbc:scriptengine:groovy`
+JDBC Connect URL: `jdbc:dyna4jdbc:scriptengine:groovy`

 Executed Groovy script: